rideau-info.com

 This early view of Upper narrows (looking southwest - towards Upper Rideau Lake) shows the peninsula that formed a narrow constriction in Rideau Lake - ideal for the placement of a lock, dam and weir.
 "Narrow's Rideau Lake", May 5 ,1828, Scottish Records Office.

 It’s interesting to note in the records that one of the Royal Engineers working with Colonel By, Lt.
 Edward Frome, disagreed with him.
-There are no records of discussions between Frome and By at the time, but in an 1837 report Frome wrote “Had the Mud Lake been raised to the same level as the Upper Rideau, by placing this lock as an addition to that at Chaffey's Mills, and the lift of 4 feet 10 inches of the Narrows added to that of 6 feet 4 inches at the First Rapids [Poonamalie], the summit level would have extended the whole distance between this place and Chaffey's Mills, about 30 miles, and the work at the Narrows have been reduced to merely deepening the old channel, or making a short cut across the tongue of land.
+There are no records of discussions between Lt.
+Frome and Colonel By at the time, but in an 1837 report Frome wrote “Had the Mud Lake been raised to the same level as the Upper Rideau, by placing this lock as an addition to that at Chaffey’s Mills, and the lift of 4 feet 10 inches of the Narrows added to that of 6 feet 4 inches at the First Rapids [Poonamalie], the summit level would have extended the whole distance between this place and Chaffey’s Mills, about 30 miles, and the work at the Narrows have been reduced to merely deepening the old channel, or making a short cut across the tongue of land.
 Some low ground must of course have been flooded by this plan, both on the shores of the Lower Rideau and Mud Lakes, but it is of little value, when compared with the saving it would have occasioned.”
-(Price pg.254).

 Narrows